dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 Due to varying browser support of features these are often associated with newer CSS.
 This should be something easy for a machine to solve rather than us humans manually remembering to make a mess of our CSS code, and indeed someone has.
 Enter [autoprefixer](https://github.com/postcss/autoprefixer).

 This is a module that we can incorporate and have webpack automatically prefix our canonical css to work in all browsers.
+It is actually a plugin for a [loader](https://webpack.js.org/concepts/loaders/), but regardless, you can see how it is configured here.

 🚀 Edit your `webpack.config.js` file once again and add in: